July 19th, 2020, 1:00 pm - 2:15 pm

 Thank you to everyone who joined the first-ever ZOOM Challah Workshop earlier this week and contributed to its success!
 As mentioned, we have recorded the Challah Workshop and are pleased to provide the link to the video here.

 Also as requested, the link to Susan’s downloadable vegetarian cookbook Dining in the Garden of Eden is here.
+Susan’s blog now has a new recipe for basil-oil as well as some interesting non-cooking observations.

 Susan’s recipe, her notes on the halacha on challah, her written responses to questions that were not addressed due to lack of time, and pictures of baked products of Susan and of some class participants are available at https://drive.google.com/drive/u/0/folders/1rx78QJF6oowh3G9OdOSmnDglRL7ktw4Y.